zombcode/cardamomo/README.md

 ##### Basics

-For instanciate the **cardamomo** framework in your project, you must write
+In order to instanciate the **cardamomo** framework in your project, you must write:

 ```sh
 c := cardamomo.Instance("8000") // 8000 is the port
 ```

-at this moment your cardamomo are instanciated.
-When you are ready, you can do
+At this moment your cardamomo are instanciated.
+When you are ready, you can do:

 ```sh
 c.Run()
 ```

-for run the cardamomo http server
+to run the cardamomo http server.

 ##### GET

-For generate GET patterns you can do
+In order to generate GET patterns you can do:

 ```sh
 c.Get("/", func(req cardamomo.Request, res cardamomo.Response) {